 Although our little Globetrotters loved spending hours by the pool, I couldn’t help but feel there was a big wide world out there we were missing tucked away in our resort.
 We live in a country (UAE) with an abundance of resorts, all competing for the best in their various markets and families are generally pretty well catered for making it a tough act to follow.

-We (ok Mr Globetrotter) planned this trip only as a quick getaway – a reconnaissance mission – but it has served its purpose well, Sri Lanka you’re now on our bucket list, we will be back.
+We (ok Mr Globetrotter) planned this trip only as a quick getaway – a reconnaissance mission – but it has served its purpose well.
+We’ve been studying this much more detailed Sri Lanka itinerary by our friends at Travelyn Family.

 Disclosures: Our holiday package was arranged with Etihad Holidays but we paid for all flights and accommodation ourselves.
 This article contains affiliate links to preferred hotel providers which come at no extra cost to you but help us keep this site running as a free resource for travelling parents.